Home > Analyses > Financial Services > Regions Financial Corporation

 | KeyCorp | 22.9B |

-Regions Financial Corporation ranks 8th among its 9 competitors by market capitalization.
-Its market cap is approximately 28.7% of the leader’s (U.S. Bancorp).
-The company is positioned below both the average market cap of the top 10 competitors (43.7B) and the median market cap in the sector (31.4B).
-It maintains a moderate 5.85% market cap gap from its next closest competitor above.
+Regions Financial Corporation ranks 8th among its peers with a market cap at 29.75% of the leader, U.S. Bancorp.
+It sits below both the average market cap of the top 10 (43.7B) and the sector median (31.4B).
+The company maintains a narrow 2.28% gap above its closest competitor, Citizens Financial Group, underscoring its tight competitive positioning in regional banks.

 Comparisons with competitors